jim121132-ui/sellingsab/README.md

-Hi This Is my website for selling brainrots pls dont copy without using credits thanks
+Hi This Is my website for selling brainrots pls dont copy without giving credits thanks!